 Below is the latest table showing estimated 2016–2017 tax season refund payment dates based on past refund cycles and IRS guidelines.
 It shows the date your refund will be processed and paid based on the week your return is accepted by the IRS.
 For refund dates specific to your tax filing go to the Where is my Refund (WMR) page or IRS2Go mobile application.
 You will need information from your tax return to get your specific refund processing and payment dates.
-Note that Jan 23rd is when the IRS E-file will go live for the 2016 – 2017 tax season (see other key dates).
-This is when the IRS will start processing electronic and paper tax returns.
-Even if you submitted before this date, don’t expect refund processing to take place beforehand.
+Note that Jan 23rd is when the IRS E-file system will start processing electronic and paper tax returns.
+Even if you submitted before this date, don’t expect refund processing and payments to take place beforehand.

 The table below is only for electronically filed returns (e-file) done thorough online tax software providers and assumes your tax return was in order.
 I.e accepted by the IRS via the WMR tool and status is equal to “Return Received”.
 Paper filed returns can take considerably longer and would add 1 to 2 weeks to the time frames below.
 Again, use the the tax refund chart below as a guideline and refer to the IRS WMR tool for specific timeframes related to your return.
 Also note that it could take much longer to get your refund if the IRS deems your tax return submission needs further reviews or your identity needs to be verified.
 This would add two to nine weeks to the date range of your refund delivery date.